ameyjoshi0209/sound_stage/README.md

 <br>
 &nbsp;

-_SoundStage 🎶 is an innovative and fully-featured mobile application 📱 designed to streamline the experience of booking, managing, and attending music events.
-Built using Flutter and Firebase 🔥, it connects customers 🎟️, event organizers 🎤, and admins 👨‍💻 in a seamless, secure 🔒, and scalable 🌐 environment._
+Welcome to SoundStage🎶 an innovative and fully-featured mobile application 📱 designed to streamline the experience of booking, managing, and attending music events.
+Built using Flutter and Firebase 🔥, it connects customers 🎟️, event organizers 🎤, and admins 👨‍💻 in a seamless, secure 🔒, and scalable 🌐 environment.

 &nbsp;
 ## 🚀 Features